Illinois Legislative Black Caucus: Current officers

-House Members
+Leadership history

+The following legislators have served in the leadership team of the Caucus.

 History

 African Americans in the Illinois General Assembly have had the longest uninterrupted presence in any state legislature in the United States, dating back to 1882.
 The first African American in the Illinois House of Representatives, John W. E. Thomas of Chicago, was elected in 1876, and after not being re-nominated in 1878 and 1880, returned to the House in 1882.
 The number of African-Americans in the House increased to two in 1912.
 Adelbert H. Roberts became the first African American in the Illinois Senate in 1924.
 Roberts, in 1927, became the first to chair a legislative committee, the Senate Committee on Criminal Procedure.
 Until 1934, all of the African-Americans elected to the General Assembly were Republicans, after which the African-American presence in the legislature gradually shifted to the Democratic caucus.
 Floy Clements (1958) and Earlene Collins (1977) became the first African-American women to be elected to the House and Senate, respectively.
 Cecil A. Partee rose to become the first Minority Leader (1973) and President of the Senate (1975).

 The Caucus originated in a study group formed by Harold Washington, Louis A.H.
 Caldwell, Otis Collins, and Calvin Smith (Illinois politician) in 1966.
 The Caucus was formally established in 1967, and purchased a permanent headquarters in Springfield in 2004.